pitosalas/cleancont/output/2018-07-01-Some-great-links-for-07_01_2018.md

 ---
 title: "Some great links for  07/01/2018"
-subtitle: "* [How to Remotely Troubleshoot Your Relative’s Computer](<https://medium.com/pcmag-access/how-to-re..."
+subtitle: "* How to Remotely Troubleshoot Your Relative’s Computer"
 category: "uncategorized"
 tags: []
 date: "2018-07-01"